UBC-MDS/DSCI_532_Group213_Air-Quality-CA/milestone1.md

 If you are using a Kaggle dataset, you may use their "Overview (inspiration)" to create your usage scenario, or you may come up with your own inspiration.

 An example usage scenario with tasks (tasks are indicated in brackets, i.e. [task])

+> What's the top 5 risk factors that caused the largest amount number of death in 2017?
+> What's these risk factors look like among coutries in 2017?
+> What's the trend of these risk factors over time by continents?

 > Mary is a policy maker with the Canadian Ministry of Health and she wants to understand what factors lead to missed appointments in order to devise an intervention that improves attendance numbers.
 She wants to be able to [explore] a dataset in order to [compare] the effect of different variables on absenteeism and [identify] the most relevant variables around which to frame her intervention policy.